-The Northwestern University Skin Disease Research Center is comprised is comprised of 60 collaborating cutaneous bench biologists and 13 skin-focused clinical research members from 25 departments across Northwestern University.
+The Northwestern University Skin Disease Research Center is comprised of 60 collaborating cutaneous bench biologists and 13 skin-focused clinical research members from 25 departments across Northwestern University.

 Central to the work done at the SDRC are our Administrative Core and three distinct research cores.
 The core facilities are designed to help SDRC investigators accomplish their research goals related to cutaneous biology and to support newly recruited junior investigators who are interested in skin research.
 The cores strive to enhance the research progress of all SDRC users via access to specialized techniques, expertise, biological analysis, and instrumentation, while optimizing the capabilities of manpower and resources and efforts at cost effective rates.
 Each Core has a dedicated, well-trained staff member whose primary role is the education and assistance of SDRC members in the special techniques available in that core.

 Learn more about our cores via the links below.